-At Prescott & Pearson, our Minnesota bankruptcy lawyers have focused solely on helping Minnesota families and small businesses get a fresh start through the bankruptcy process.
+At Prescott Pearson & Tande, PA, our Minnesota bankruptcy lawyers have focused solely on helping Minnesota families and small businesses get a fresh start through the bankruptcy process.
 Since 1975 our Twin Cities bankruptcy law firm has been providing quality and effective bankruptcy representation.
 Let us help you find the right bankruptcy solution for you.
 In some cases, bankruptcy may not be the right option.
 There are many other possible solutions, and we will find the right and catered option for you.

 Borrowing From 401(k) Accounts to Pay Debts

 Many clients come to us asking whether liquidating their IRA and pension or borrowing from their pension to pay debt is a good option.
 This is often not a sound decision.
 In almost all cases, we strongly advise our clients to consider other options, such as bankruptcy and debt negotiation.

 Borrowing money from a 401(k) fund often creates its own budget problem and must be paid back through withholdings from your paycheck.
 If it has not paid off all of the debt, it often simply becomes another large monthly payment problem.

 Withdrawing funds from retirement savings (be it a 401(k), Roth IRA or traditional IRA) often creates not only a tax penalty, but also taxable income.
 You can generally assume you will get about 60 percent of the funds actually borrowed after paying tax and penalties.